menglemore/physalia_metagenomics_2024/README.md

 cp /home/ubuntu/course_backup/course/4_strainphlan/SRS055982.sam.bz2 .
 cp /home/ubuntu/course_backup/course/4_strainphlan/SRS064276.sam.bz2 .

+###picks up the SAM file and converts it to JSON file as a 'dictionary'; a JSON file contains the summary statistics on the mapped sequence to the marker gene; we also know breadth of coverage and SBG identity
 mpa_database="/home/ubuntu/shotgun_course/metaphlan_databases/mpa_vJun23_CHOCOPhlAnSGB_202403.pkl"

+sample2markers.py -h
 sample2markers.py -i *.sam.bz2 -o ./ -n 8 -d ${mpa_database}

 mkdir -p db_markers

+##this step extracts the markers we WANT for downstream analysis like MSA, phylogenetic tree etc for a SPECIFIC SPECIES; but if your goal is to run compare strain level variation across all species, then you should run this extract_markers step BEFORE###

 extract_markers.py -c t__SGB1877 -o db_markers/ -d ${mpa_database}

+## DO THIS INSTEAD:

+cp /home/ubuntu/course_backup/course/4_strainphlan/db_markers/t__SGB1877.fna db_markers/
 ```

 #### Getting a reference genome ("GCF000273725")